How Does this Apply to Me?

-It is, for this reason, I encourage people with injuries to view them as a guru living inside of you, constantly teaching them, rather than a curse you have no control over.
-And the tool you are given from this guru is instant feedback as to whether you are doing something right or wrong.
+For this reason, I encourage people with injuries to view them as a guru living inside of you, constantly teaching them rather than a curse you have no control over.
+And the tool you are given from this guru is instant feedback on whether you are doing something right or wrong.

 As in the case of a back injury, recurring pain is likely associated with misalignment of your structure or inability to stabilize through a given movement.
-This doesn’t mean it is forever impossible to perform “functional” movements but rather means that you cannot perform functional movements incorrectly.
+This doesn’t mean it is forever impossible to perform “functional” movements, but it means that you cannot perform them incorrectly.

-By taking the time to slowly practice specific movement sequences you will develop a deep relationship with your body and the injuries you’ve sustained.
-From my experience, this enlightened relationship with your movement can only do good things provided you listen to the guru whisper when you are performing movements improperly.
+By practicing specific movement sequences slowly, you will develop a deep relationship with your body and the injuries you’ve sustained.
+From my experience, this enlightened relationship with your movement can only do good things, provided you listen to the guru whisper when you perform movements improperly.

 The bottom line is this.

-Injuries happen… Sometimes acutely where you have little or no control or sometimes from chronic imbalances fostered in your body.
-The ONLY way to overcome these injuries is to develop a deep relationship with your ability to properly control your body.
+Injuries happen.
+Sometimes acutely, where you have little or no control, or sometimes from chronic imbalances fostered in your body.
+The ONLY way to overcome these injuries is to develop a deep relationship with your ability to control your body properly.
 Improving movement is the underlying “magic” behind The Bodyweight Flow System.